Affiliate links on Android Authority may earn us a commission. Learn more.

 Read next: 10 best privacy apps for Android

-Basically, coupon Chrome extension companies may not be storing your credit card number or email address, but they’ve got plenty of general information that makes you at least identifiable as part of a target audience.
+Basically, coupon Chrome extension companies may not be storing your credit card number or email address.
+Still, they’ve got plenty of general information that makes you at least identifiable as part of a target audience.
 They can sell information like that for big bucks.

 Apps are even worse

 The Play Store has plenty of apps devoted to you getting a small cashback on purchases or finding coupons to save money.
-Unfortunately, some of these are closer to the wild west than actual money-saving assets.
+Unfortunately, some are closer to the wild west than actual money-saving assets.

 A license to 'Carry out other purposes to which you consent' is a flashing red-light.